 Eligible Applicants: Businesses located in British Columbia, Alberta, Saskatchewan, or Manitoba that have been profitable for at least two years and incorporated at the time of application.

-Eligible Activities: This program funds projects that focus on advanced manufacturing, digital technology, value-added agriculture, clean technology, clean resources, or life sciences.
+Eligible Activities: This program funds projects focused on advanced manufacturing, digital technology, value-added agriculture, clean technology, clean resources, or life sciences.

 Learn More About the Western Business Scale-up and Productivity (BSP) Program.